Smartphones have taken over our lives.

-If current trends continue, we will soon be wearing them right on our faces for convenience and in a decade or two we may literally merge with our smartphones and become some sort of Androids.
+If current trends continue, we will soon be wearing them on our faces for convenience and eventually may even merge with the digital machines that captivate our attention for so much of our days.

 How Much Do We Use Our Smartphones: